Caguas, Puerto Rico: Sectors

 Barrios (which are, in contemporary times, roughly comparable to minor civil divisions) and subbarrios, are further subdivided into smaller areas called sectores (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.

 Special Communities

 Comunidades Especiales de Puerto Rico (Special Communities of Puerto Rico) are marginalized communities whose citizens are experiencing a certain amount of social exclusion.
 A map shows these communities occur in nearly every municipality of the commonwealth.
 Of the 742 places that were on the list in 2014, the following barrios, communities, sectors, or neighborhoods were in Caguas: Bairoa La 25, Morales neighborhood, Parcelas Viejas in Borinquén, Sector La Barra, and Comunidad La Quebrada in Río Cañas, Hoyo Frío in Las Carolinas, Lajitas, Las Carolinas, Los Muchos, Los Panes in Beatriz, and Savarona.

 Tourism

 Landmarks and places of interest

 Plaza Palmer, Caguas's main town square, during Christmas.

-There are seven places in Caguas listed on the US National Register of Historic Places:
+There are seven places in Caguas listed on the US National Register of Historic Places, including: